adamboardman/thinkglobally/readme.md

 ## Testing

-Should always check that the tests are passing before committing:
+Should always check that the tests are passing before committing (do not run on the server):
 ```
 go test ./store
 go test ./server